Domenikus/game-bot/README.md

 ## Contribute

 Feel free to extend the functionality or add additional games.
-Pull request are welcome.
+Pull requests are welcome.